johanbrandhorst/grpc-web-compatibility-test/README.md

 ## Definitions

 * `improbable`

     The client created by Improbable, leveraging Fetch/XHR, available at https://github.com/improbable-eng/grpc-web/tree/master/ts.
     It uses the `application/grpc-web+proto` content-type.

 * `improbable-ws`

-    The client created by Improbable, leveraging websockets, available at https://github.com/improbable-eng/grpc-web/tree/master/ts.
+    The client created by Improbable, leveraging a custom websocket transport, available at https://github.com/improbable-eng/grpc-web/tree/master/ts.
     It uses the `application/grpc-web+proto` content-type.

 * `grpcwebproxy`

     The proxy created by Improbable,
     available at https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy.
     It supports both Fetch/XHR and websockets transports.
     It supports the `application/grpc-web+proto` content-type only.

-* `grpcweb`,
+* `grpcweb`

     The client created by Google and the gRPC organisation, available at https://github.com/grpc/grpc-web.
     It uses XHR and the `application/grpc-web+proto` content-type.

 * `grpcwebtext`

     The client created by Google and the gRPC organisation, available at https://github.com/grpc/grpc-web.
     It uses XHR and the `application/grpc-web-text` content-type.

 * `envoy`

     The Envoy Proxy HTTP filter implementation created for the `grpc/grpc-web` project, available at https://github.com/envoyproxy/envoy/tree/master/source/extensions/filters/http/grpc_web.
     It supports XHR and both the `application/grpc-web+proto` and `application/grpc-web-text` content-types.